RicardoLunaG/ITTS/README.md

 # Information-theoretic Task Selection for Meta-Reinforcement Learning.

 This repository contains code used in the paper Information-theoretic Task Selection for Meta-Reinforcement Learning.
 It includes the code used for Task Selection of five different domains.
-For training the individual tasks and the meta-RL agents and testing the agents [garage](https://github.com/rlworkgroup/garage) was used.
+For training the individual tasks and the meta-RL agents, as well as testing the agents [garage](https://github.com/rlworkgroup/garage) was used.

 ### Dependencies
 Our code requires: